Bharat9848/notes/java.md

  - Write deadlock detection algortitm
  - How lock prevent variable visibility and contention problem internally across multiple core
  - infinite loop in atomic variables.

+## Build tools
+### Gradle
+- have captured the inspiration of`convention over configuration` from maven.
+- DSL based tool using groovy or kotlin
+- files for specification
+1. `build.gradle` it is just like `pom.xm1`.
+2. `settings.gradle` it is for setting up multiproject